mono/website/community/help/index.md

     1. [Can not compile my source](#can-not-compile-my-source)
     2. [Works under .Net but not on Mono](#works-under-net-but-not-on-mono)

-If your issue has not been listed please read the [Problems of a different kind](#problems-of-a-different-kind)-Section.

 Issues compiling Mono itself
 ----------------------------

 Since Mono is a large piece of software you must strictly follow the [Compiling Mono](/docs/compiling-mono/)-Article as it contains a good compiling-howto.
 Especially keep a close look at the requirements of mono and if they are met (e.g. [libgdiplus](/docs/gui/libgdiplus/)).
-If the problems still remain please send a mail to the [mono-devel-list](https://lists.dot.net/mailman/listinfo/mono-devel-list).

 Can not compile my source
 -------------------------